fignupafya/pythonanywhere_auto_extend_expiry/README.md

   - Retrieves the task's details
   - Extends the task's expiry date
   - Retrieves the new expiry date and updates the `date` variable in the script.
+- Creates error_log.txt on the desktop if an error occurs.

 ## Important Note
 - Ensure that you have the necessary permissions and rights to perform these actions on PythonAnywhere.